alanchelmickjr/Dyslexia/README.md

 # Dyslexia | aixelsyD
 is software that re-orients lettering for people that see letters different, so they can read.

-This software uses Tesseract so you will need to install this locally on your server and/or local machine.

-Find out more about Tessaract here -> <a href="https://tesseract-ocr.github.io/tessapi/5.x/a02438.html#aca4e9a0d9cf388510168d9b58864d1e5">Tesseract GitHub</a>

-<img style="align:center;border-radius:13px;max-width:800px;width:600px;" src="tesseract.jpeg"/>

-Python 3.11 in use, for more into visit -> https://python.org

 T# Dyslexia Real-Time Text Reversal API

 Welcome to the Dyslexia Real-Time Text Reversal API!
 This software is designed to help individuals with dyslexia read text more easily by reversing the letters in real-time.
 The API processes images of text, enhances them for better clarity, and uses Tesseract OCR to detect and reverse the text, making it more accessible for dyslexic readers.

+<img style="align:center;border-radius:13px;max-width:800px;width:600px;" src="tesseract.jpeg"/>

+Python 3.11 in use, for more into visit -> https://python.org

 ## Table of Contents
 - [Features](#features)